-Some soft tissue personal injuries such as injuries to a muscle, ligament and tendon throughout the body may seem minor at first.
-However, as time progresses, these personal injuries can become much worse and may involve a fracture.
-Left untreated, some of these personal injuries never heal properly and cause lifelong pain and inconvenience.
-Also, if the blood supply is cut off, other conditions like gangrene may occur which could be deadly.
+Injuries to muscles, ligaments, and tendons may seem minor at first.
+But, as time progresses, these injuries can become much worse.
+Left untreated, some of these soft tissue injuries never heal properly.
+Moreover, injuries like these cause lifelong pain and inconvenience.
+Also, other more deadly conditions like gangrene may occur.

 Emotional and Psychological Damage

 Accidents can also cause emotional and psychological damage.
-For instance, many people who are hurt in car wrecks may abstain from driving which could affect their ability to work or overall quality of life.
+For instance, many people in car wrecks abstain from driving.
+This could affect their ability to work and their quality of life.